Businesses that seek to deliver an outstanding customer experience face challenges today due to elevated customer demands and expectations.

 Step 2: Research your current customer

 The purpose of this research is to identify where business value, customer value, and opportunity align.
 Analyzing data to understand your company’s business, customers and the marketplace in which you compete connects insights to strategy.
+This step in customer analysis is crucial.

 Step 3: Analyze business missions, values, and processes